 www.craigslist.org/about/sites#CA is the Canadian section of Craiglist which allows people to post ads on any number of things, including properties for rent.

-Rentalguru.ca is a relatively new site devoted to rental properties in Canada.
+Rentalguru.ca is devoted to rental properties in Canada.
 It has a large number of listings for rental properties, rooms and sublets.